isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 |Spin sets|Images within the set.|
 |Templates|Template files, pages, and images.|

 Derived images are also automatically marked for publish when their parent images are being published.
 Derived images include images you adjusted with image-editing options.
-You can see these derived images in Detail view under Built & Derivatives.
+You can see these derived images in Detail View under Built & Derivatives.

 ## Creating a publish job {#creating-a-publish-job}

-Create a publish job to publish assets you have uploaded to Dynamic Media Classic servers but choose not to automatically published them yet.
+Create a publish job to publish assets you have uploaded to Adobe Dynamic Media Classic servers but choose not to automatically published them yet.
 You can perform a one-time publish job or schedule jobs to recur regularly.
-Dynamic Media Classic offers advanced publishing options for publishing to specific servers and options for republishing assets that have already been published.
+Adobe Dynamic Media Classic offers advanced publishing options for publishing to specific servers and options for republishing assets that have already been published.

 **To create a publish job:**